csessig86/intro-to-d3-nicar-19/01-intro-to-js/readme.md

 Math.floor(4.7);    // returns 4
 ```

-### A note about semicolons
-* You will note that statements have semicolons at the end of them.
-While your browser will still run if you don't include them, it's best practice to include them.
-Here's a [great guide](https://news.codecademy.com/your-guide-to-semicolons-in-javascript/) to help you further.

 If you want to wrap these in console.log statements in your script.js file, it would look like so:

 ```javascript